Van Life Europe: 8 months & 12 countries in a campervan

 - International expat insurance: Cigna, Bupa, worldwide, €150–400/month.

-Vehicle insurance: Using a campervan as a permanent residence makes standard car insurance more expensive – usually €2,000–€4,500 per year for comprehensive coverage.
-For full-time use, it's better to consider specialized providers such as...
-Camper Insurance.de or ADAC camper tariffs (around 30% cheaper).
+Vehicle insurance: When used as a permanent campervan, standard car insurance is more expensive – usually €2,000–€4,500 per year for comprehensive coverage.
+For full-time use, specialized providers like Camper Versicherung.de or ADAC campervan tariffs are better (around €30 cheaper).

-Reporting requirements in other countries: As an EU citizen, you can travel visa-free anywhere in Europe, but some countries have 90-day rules (Switzerland, outside the Schengen Area).
+Registration requirements in other countries: As an EU citizen, you can travel visa-free anywhere in Europe, but some countries have 90-day rules (Switzerland, outside the Schengen Area).
 Stays longer than 90 days require registration (usually straightforward but time-consuming).

 Starting van life: Planning the first 6 months correctly